mohitsingh538/nse-yahoo-finance-scraper/README.md

 ```bash
 !python financial_st_scraper_multiple.py
 ```
 It will start creating folders dynamically inside /content/nse-yahoo-finance-scraper.
-Folder will be created with the symbols passed in`symbol = []` In each folder you will find all the scraped information in a clean csv format of the particular company.
+Folder will be created with the symbols passed in`symbol = []` In each folder you will find all the scraped information in a clean Excel format of the particular company.

 Please don't use more than 30-40 symbols at a time.
 It is recommended lest you should get blocked by Yahoo.
 The script generates random proxies using fake-headers library, but don't misuse it for scraping unnecessary data.